John-Rood/VectorVault/README.md

 # Interact with your Vault:

 `add` : Add item to the Vault, with automatic text splitting and processing for long texts.
-Main way to add to vault.
+Main way to add to vault
 <br>
 `add_item` : Add item to the Vault
 <br>
 `add_item_with_vector` : Add item to the Vault with vector provided - only accepts vectors of 1536 dimensions
 <br>
-`save` : Saves the vectors to the Vault and uploads any metadata.
+`save` : Saves the vectors to the Vault and uploads any metadata
 <br>
-`delete` : Deletes the current Vault.
+`delete` : Deletes the current Vault
 <br>
 `get_vaults` : Retrieves a list of vaults in the current vault
 <br>
-`get_similar` : Retrieves similar vectors for a given input text.
+`get_similar` : Retrieves similar vectors for a given input text
 <br>
-`get_vectors` : Retrieves the vectors for all items in the Vault.
+`get_vectors` : Retrieves the vectors for all items in the Vault
 <br>
-`get_chat` : Retrieves a response from OpenAI's ChatGPT for a given input text, with support for handling conversation history, summarizing responses, and retrieving context-based responses by accessing similar references in the vault.
+`get_chat` : Retrieves a response from OpenAI's ChatGPT for a given input text, with support for handling conversation history, summarizing responses, and retrieving context-based responses by accessing similar references in the vault

 <br>